-Researchers have found out that rating questions are susceptible to user scale bias, scale meaning bias, and it lacks discrimination.
-In addition to that, ranking questions have limitations of their own like being over bias, difficult for respondents to evaluate, limitation in testing number of items, ordinal data obtained limits the analysis and it does not allow ties.
+Researchers have found out that rating questions are susceptible to user scale bias, scale meaning bias, and lack of discrimination.
+Additionally, ranking questions have limitations of their own like being over bias, difficult for respondents to evaluate, limitation in testing number of items, ordinal data obtained limiting the analysis, and not allowing ties.

 Constant sum questions also have the same limitations and loopholes.
 Furthermore, researchers have seen that when presented with constant sum questions, respondents try to make the task of evaluating all the items easier by engaging in the response strategies.

-Having understood the problems and limitations of different survey question types; especially with rating scale questions, researchers prefer to use the Maximum Difference Scaling or MaxDiff survey as we call it.
-We can call MaxDiff analysis as a trade-off analysis technique allowing researchers to conduct pairwise multiple comparisons.
+Having understood the problems and limitations of different survey question types, especially with rating scale questions, researchers prefer to use the Maximum Difference Scaling or MaxDiff survey as we call it.
+We can perceive MaxDiff analysis as a trade-off analysis technique allowing researchers to conduct multiple pairwise comparisons.

-By effectively using the MaxDiff question, researchers could ask the respondents to select the most and least preferred or important points from the given list of answer options they are interested to test for greatest difference amongst items.
+By effectively using the MaxDiff question, researchers could ask the respondents to select the most and least preferred or important points from the given list of answer options they are interested in testing for the most remarkable difference amongst items.

 Look at the above image, and you will understand the primary difference between a rating scale question and a MaxDiff question.